mariovalney/woo-checkout-braspag/README.md

 Add Braspag gateway to WooCommerce.

-[Braspag](https://www.braspag.com.br) is a Brazilian payment gateway so we will focus on pt_BR documentation.
+[Braspag](https://www.braspag.com.br) is a Brazilian payment gateway.

-### Desenvolvimento ###
+### Development ###

-Este plugin foi desenvolvido a partir da [documentação oficial](https://braspag.github.io) do Pagador, sem nenhum apoio oficial.

-Nenhum dos desenvolvedores deste plugin possuem vínculos com estas duas empresas.
+This plugin was developer using the [official docs](https://braspag.github.io) of gateway, without any support.

+None of developers have link with Braspag or WooCommerce.

-### Formas de Pagamento ###
+### Payment Methods ###

-Até o momento estão disponíveis:
+- Bank Slip

-- Boleto Bancário
+- Credit Card
-- Cartão de Crédito
-- Cartão de Débito (ainda em testes)

-### Compatibilidade ###
+### Compatibility ###

-Esse plugin foi desenvolvido e testado na versão 4.1+ do WooCommerce.
+We tested this plugin against version 4.1+ of WooCommerce.

-Este plugin é compatível com o [Brazilian Market on WooCommerce](http://wordpress.org/plugins/woocommerce-extra-checkout-fields-for-brazil/).
+This plugin do not require [Brazilian Market on WooCommerce](http://wordpress.org/plugins/woocommerce-extra-checkout-fields-for-brazil/) but suggest your use.

+Braspag only requires customer name, but more fields are need for anti fraud or other gateway features.

-### Configuração ###
+### Configuration ###

-Após instalar o plugin, ative a forma de pagamento normalmente e vá para a página de configuração.

-- Ative a forma de pagamento.
-- Dê um título e descrição para essa forma de pagamento.
+After installing the plugin, activate the payment method and go to the configuration page.

+- Activate the payment method.
+- Fill the title and description for this payment method.
-- Adicione o "Merchant ID" fornecido pela Braspag.
+- Add the "Merchant ID" provided by Braspag.
-- Marque a opção "Sandbox" se a loja não estiver em Produção (disponível para venda real).
+- Check the option "Sandbox" if the store is not in Production (available for real sale).
-- Adicione a "Secret Merchant Key" fornecida pela Braspag (observe que ela é diferente para Sandbox).
+- Add the "Secret Merchant Key" provided by Braspag (note that it is different for Sandbox).

-Após isso basta ativar as formas de pagamento que deseja disponibilizar.
-Todas elas necessitam de um "Provider" fornecido pela Braspag, bem como algumas configurações particulares: leia as dicas (ícone com a interrogação) para mais informações.
+After that, just activate the available payment methods.

+All of them require a "Provider" provided by Braspag and some settings: read the tips (icon with the question mark) for more information.

 ### Translations ###